Wednesday, November 20, 2024

 Pervez Hoodbhoy

-The writer is an Islamabad-based physicist and writer
+The author is an Islamabad-based physicist and writer

 Military rule – both overt and covert – has been terrible for Pakistan.
 Through its mega-sized foundations (Fauji, Shaheen, NLC, etc.) and insatiable greed for plots and plazas, the military has distorted Pakistan’s economy.
 And, by launching three wars against India, it has brought us disaster each time.
 The myopic goal of strategic depth espoused by our generals brought the Taliban to power in Afghanistan and so created the Tehreek-e-Taliban Pakistan (TTP) monster.
 For many years to come, they will be killing our people, police, and armed forces.